 A single dental implant restoration is used to restore one missing tooth.
 The restored tooth looks and feels like natural teeth, and cleaning it with regular brushing and flossing is easier.

 Dental implant bridges are excellent restoration options for those who are missing two or more teeth.
 Two implants are placed in the jaw at the two ends of the missing teeth gap, creating a bridge and holding the middle teeth between them.

 Instead of a single implant restoration for every missing tooth, a dental bridge holds the middle teeth without needing additional dental implants.
 This restoration process prevents the need to grind or damage neighboring teeth, which is done in traditional dental bridges.

 For people dealing with partial or complete tooth loss, an implant denture offers an excellent restoration procedure for a full dental arch.
 Four or eight implants are placed into the jawbone, which securely holds the dentures.

 The patient feels more confident eating and speaking as there are no chances of slipping or sliding of dental implant dentures compared to traditional dentures.

 Choose Your Dental Implant Restoration

-Dr. Emily Zaramella, DDS encourages our patients to understand implant restoration processes and options so that they can decide which restoration treatment will be the most effective and practical solution for their missing teeth.
+Emily Ianno Zaramella, DDS encourages our patients to understand implant restoration processes and options so that they can decide which restoration treatment will be the most effective and practical solution for their missing teeth.
 Call us at 737-273-3303 if you would like to schedule an appointment with our dental professionals.